MicrosoftDocs/azure-docs-powershell/azps-7.2.0/Az.ServiceFabric/Set-AzServiceFabricManagedClusterApplication.md

 ## SYNOPSIS
 Update a service fabric managed application.
 This allows to update the application parameters and/or upgrade the application type version which will trigger an application upgrade or other configuration only updates.
 Only supports ARM deployed applications.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.servicefabric/set-azservicefabricmanagedclusterapplication) for up-to-date information.

 ## SYNTAX

 ### ByResourceGroup (Default)